rzarno/php-rag/README.md

 The user input is used to retrieve relevant information from the database and then the retrieved information is used to generate the text.
 This approach combines power of transformers and access to source documents.

+In this particular application the database of over 1000 websites is searched for information related to specific person.
+The real challenge here is that searched person "Michał Żarnecki" appears in 2 different contexts as 2 different people with same name.
+The goal is to not only find specific information but also understand the context and avoid mistakes like mixing information about 2 different people with same name.

 I described concepts used in this application with more details in article on medium.com https://medium.com/@michalzarnecki88/a-guide-to-using-llm-retrieval-augmented-generation-with-php-3bff25ce6616

+For setup you need to first have installed Docker and Docker Compose https://docs.docker.com/compose/install/

 ## Setup:
 1. Run in CLI: `cd app/src && composer install`

-2. Setup language model - choose option with OpenAI API "A" or option "B" with free model via local ollama API
+2. Setup language model - choose from options below:option with OpenAI API

+"A" with free model via local ollama API3

+"B" with OpenAI API

-Option B is simplier and requires less resources CPU and RAM, but you need OpenAI API key `https://platform.openai.com/settings/profile?tab=api-keys`
+Option B is simpler and requires less resources CPU and RAM, but you need OpenAI API key `https://platform.openai.com/settings/profile?tab=api-keys`
 Option A requires more resources CPU and RAM, but you can run it locally using ollama API.
 For this option it's good to have GPU.

+Follow the instructions for preferred option A or B below:

 - A. Download Llama3 model using ollama* and run LLM locally (this option is slower na need more resources but works fully on local env):
 - A.1.
 Download ollama from `https://ollama.com/download`
 - A.2.
 Download Llama 3 8B with `ollama pull llama3:latest`